How Many Fluid Ounces In A Can Of Soda

 Understanding Fluid Ounces

-Before diving deeper, let's clarify what a fluid ounce is.
+Before diving deeper, let's clarify what a fluid ounce is. don't forget to distinguish between fluid ounces (volume) and ounces (weight).
 A fluid ounce is a unit of volume in the US customary and imperial systems of measurement.
-It's used to measure liquids.
-It's important to distinguish between fluid ounces (volume) and ounces (weight).
+Practically speaking, it's used to measure liquids.
 They measure different properties and are not interchangeable.

 • Fluid Ounce (fl oz): Measures volume (how much space something occupies).